phillipberndt/pqiv/README.markdown

  * Renamed '.qiv-select' directory to '.pqiv-select'
  * Added a certain level of autoconf compatibility to the configure script, for automated building
  * gtk 3.10 stock icon deprecation issue fixed
+ * Reimplemented fading between images
+ * Display the last image while the current image has not been loaded

 pqiv 2.0
  * Complete rewrite from scratch